Download Our Free Psilocybin Sourcing Guide

 A 2016 literary review by PK Gillman also concluded that MAOIs should not be taken with drugs intended to release serotonin as their interaction could potentially cause serotonin syndrome—a bodily reaction caused by an excessive amount of amassed serotonin, which could be fatal.

-He also agreed that this combination could reduce the effects of psychedelics like MDMA and ecstasy.
+He also agreed that this combination could reduce the effects of psychedelics like MDMA.

-Anecdotally, we’re seeing that chronic use of irreversible and non-selective MAOIs can diminish responses to serotonegric psychedelics.
+Anecdotally, we’re seeing that chronic use of irreversible and non-selective MAOIs can diminish responses to serotonergic psychedelics.
 Acute use of reversible MAOIS (e.g. harmala alkaloids) can potentiate responses.

-To be clear, combining psychedelics with any drug that inhibits serotonin reuptake will increase the chances of serotonin syndrome, also known as serotonin toxicity.
+To be clear, it is widely believed that combining psychedelics with any drug that inhibits serotonin reuptake will increase the chances of serotonin syndrome, also known as serotonin toxicity.
+However, this is very unlikely.

 Buspirone’s blunting effects on psychedelics are not caused by inhibition of reuptake, but by their partial agonist properties that may compete with the psychedelic attempts to enter those same serotonin receptors.